in Webster TX

 Liposuction removes stubborn fat that often remains even after a healthy diet and exercise regimen.
-Liposuction can be safely performed on the neck, back, arms, chest, abdomen, legs, hips, buttocks and thighs.
+Liposuction can be safely performed on the neck, back, arms, chest, abdomen, legs, hips, buttocks, thighs, and chin.
 Liposuction can contour the body into a sleeker and more proportional shape.

 Liposuction will improve body proportions and contour.